canonical/kafka-operator/docs/how-to/h-config-backup-restore.md

 ```

 [note]
-The only mandatory configuration parameter in the command above is `bucket`.
+The only mandatory configuration parameter in the command above is the `bucket`.
 [/note]

 ### Integrate with Charmed ZooKeeper